-- (1) The receipt of regular participant payments toward safe harbor bills for current usage; or - (2) The payment of a participant copayment toward the arrearages so long as the participant copayment does not exceed one percent of gross household income. - (iv) Pre-existing arrears under this subparagraph shall not serve as the basis for the termination of service for nonpayment or as the basis for any other utility collection activity while the customer is participating in the safe harbor program. - (v) A participant may receive arrearage credits under this section even if that participant does not receive a credit toward current bills, if the participant enters into and maintains a levelized budget billing plan.

-(G) Cost recovery.

-- (i) Each utility shall include as part of its safe harbor the cost recovery requirements listed in paragraph 3412(e). - (ii) Safe harbor program costs shall be allocated to each retail rate based on each rate class's share of the test year revenue requirement.
-Cost recovery shall also be based on a fixed fee. - (iii) Each utility shall include as part of its safe harbor a hard budget cap for each year the program is in operation, including program administrative costs, that complies with subparagraph 3412(c)(III). - (H) Energy assistance grants.
-The utility shall apply energy assistance grants to the dollar value of credits granted to the individual program participants as set forth in paragraph 3412(f).

-(I) Cost control features.

-- (i) A utility shall refer safe harbor participants who historically use

-150 percent or more of the median use of its residential class participants to public or private usage reduction programs, including the utility's own demand-side management programs and the usage reduction programs of local weatherization agencies that provide free energy efficiency upgrades to income-qualified consumers based on availability of funding. - (ii) Households approved to receive a safe harbor benefit must agree to have their dwelling weatherized if contacted by a state-authorized weatherization agency.
-Failure to permit or complete weatherization may result in the denial of safe harbor benefits for the following year, subject to the following exceptions:
+- (iv) Pre-existing arrears under this subparagraph shall not serve as the basis for the termination of service for nonpayment or as the basis for any other utility collection activity while the customer is participating in the Safe Harbor Program. - (v) A participant may receive arrearage credits under this section even if that participant does not receive a credit toward current bills, if the participant enters into and maintains a levelized budget billing plan. - (G) Cost Recovery. - (i) Each utility shall include as part of its Safe Harbor the cost recovery requirements listed in rule 3412(e). - (ii) Safe Harbor Program costs shall be allocated to all retail rate classes based on usage.
+Cost recovery shall also be based on usage. - (iii) Each utility shall include as part of its Safe Harbor a hard budget cap for each year the Program is in operation, including Program administrative costs, that complies with 3412(c)(III). - (H) Energy Assistance Grants.
+The utility shall apply energy assistance grants to the dollar value of credits granted to the individual Program participants as set forth in rule 3412(f). - (I) Cost control features. - (i) A utility shall refer Safe Harbor participants who historically use 150 percent or more of the median use of its residential class participants to public or private usage reduction programs, including the utility's own demand-side management programs and the usage reduction programs of local weatherization agencies that provide free energy efficiency upgrades to income-qualified consumers based on availability of funding. - (ii) Households approved to receive a Safe Harbor benefit must agree to have their dwelling weatherized if contacted by a state-authorized weatherization agency.
+Failure to permit or complete weatherization may result in the denial of Safe Harbor benefits for the following year, subject to the following exceptions: - (1) Households containing a member(s) whose mental or physical health could be jeopardized because of weatherization shall be exempt from this requirement.
+Such participants must provide a certificate of medical hardship which shall be in writing sent to the utility from the office of a licensed physician, and show clearly the name of the participant or individual whose health is at issue; the Colorado medical identification number, phone number, name, and signature of the physician or health care practitioner acting under a physician's authority certifying the medical hardship. - (2) A household whose landlord refuses to allow weatherization shall not have benefits denied.